elastic/elasticsearch-rails/README.md

 | 5.x           | → | 5.x           |
 | 6.x           | → | 6.x           |
 | main          | → | 7.x           |

-Use a release that matches the major version of Elasticsearch in your stack.
-Each client version is backwards compatible with all minor versions of the same major version.

 Check out [Elastic product end of life dates](https://www.elastic.co/support/eol) to learn which releases are still actively supported and tested.